miku/siskin/README.md

     $ luigid --background

-A task that should work without any further configuration are wikipedia related tasks.
+A task that should work without any further configuration is a wikipedia related tasks.
-For example to extract all raw mediawiki citations from the German wikipedia, try:
+For example to extract all raw mediawiki citations (beware, they look ugly) from the German wikipedia, try:

     $ taskdo WikipediaRawCitations --language de

-Initially this will take some time, since the wiki dumps must be downloaded first.
+Initially this will take some time, since a wikipedia dump must be downloaded first.

 Data Stores
 -----------